Frequently Asked Questions

 Q. How do I get IRB approval?

-A. The SLA Research Team members are here to help you with any and every phase of the research project.
+A. The SLA Research Support team members are here to help you with any and every phase of the research project.
 We are willing to sit down in the beginning to help lay out some ideas so that you can better plan your proposal, as will work closely every step of the way to ensure a smooth project.